Herman Road Forever Wild Forest

 Satellite Map

-Herman Road Forever Wild Forest satellite map
+Herman Road Forever Wild Forest topo map

 This new park features mature forest and a dense trail network and will soon connect to the pink and orange trails in Whiting Road Nature Preserve.
 The park was conserved by former owners Gary and Judy Wood with funds provided by a New York State DEC Community Forest Conservation Grant, and a donation in honor of the late Michael A. Johnson.